What Exactly Are Trams? A Simple Explanation

 Horse-drawn

 The Swansea and Mumbles Railway in Wales, UK, was the world’s first passenger train or tram.
-The service was discontinued in 1827 but was revived in 1860 with the use of horses.
+The service was discontinued in 1827 but was revived in 1860 using horses.

-Horse cars had several drawbacks, including the fact that each animal could only work for a certain number of hours per day.
+Horse cars had several drawbacks, including that each animal could only work a certain number of hours daily.

 They had to be fed, groomed and cared for daily.
-Also, a large amount of manure was created, which the streetcar company was responsible for keeping and subsequently disposing of.
+This created a large amount of manure, which the streetcar company was responsible for keeping and subsequently disposing of.

 Steam

 Steam was used to power the earliest mechanical trams.
-There were 2 types of steam trams in general.
+There were two types of steam trams in general.

 The first and most frequent had a small steam locomotive at the front of a line of one or more carriages, comparable to a miniature train.

-This was known in the UK as a tram engine.
-The other type of steam tram was known as a tram engine (UK).
-Or steam dummy (US).
+In the UK, this was known as a tram engine.
+The other type of steam tram was known as a tram engine (UK) or a steam dummy (US).
 It had the steam engine built into the tram’s body.

 Cable-hauled